Optikube/.github/profile/README.md

 ## Description
-Welcome to Optikube, a sophisticated tool designed for Kubernetes users who wish to optimize and manage their cluster costs effectively.
+Welcome to OptiKube, a sophisticated tool designed for Kubernetes users who wish to optimize and manage their cluster costs effectively.
 It provides in-depth visualizations of cost usage and resource efficiency across deployments hosted on services like Google Cloud Platform .
 With features like automated horizontal pod scaling, Optikube not only forecasts costs but also enhances resource allocation, making it an essential tool for informed cluster management.

+Welcome to OptiKube, an advanced open-source tool designed for Kubernetes users aiming to optimize and manage their cluster resources and costs effectively.
+OptiKube offers a comprehensive solution to efficient cluster management, enabling detailed cost and resource visualizations alongside automated scaling functionalities.
+By leveraging real-time data from services like Google Cloud Platform and integrating with KEDA for event-driven autoscaling, OptiKube ensures efficient resource utilization and cost management across Kubernetes deployments.

 ## Features
 - Horizontal auto-scaler tool that implements event driven autoscaling based off user input.
 - Automatic resource optimization for all OptiKube managed deployments each hour.
 - Resource visualization such as RAM, memory, and CPU efficiency.
 - Cost insights on a user's deployment utilizing real time data.
+- **Event-Driven Autoscaling:** Integrates with Kubernetes Event-driven Autoscalers (KEDA) to dynamically adjust pod counts based on user-defined optimization settings and workload demands.
+- **Automated Resource Optimization:** Queries Kubecost data hourly to adjust resources, ensuring optimal performance and cost efficiency for OptiKube managed deployments.
+- **Cost and Resource Visualizations:** Provides comprehensive graphs and visuals that display cost breakdowns, resource usage, and resource efficiency across various deployments.
+- **Scaler Management:** Allows users to create, update, and delete KEDA scalers through the frontend interface.
+- **User-Centric Optimization Settings**: Enables users to specify optimization priorities, including application criticality and workload variability, focusing on either cost reduction or performance enhancement.

 ## Prerequisites
 Before attempting to launch Optikube, the following should already be installed and running on your local machine: